polysquirrel/BFace/main/src/readme.txt

          	the user in certain cases.
 Not interpreted by module code.

-In addition, next to the portrait files, a special directory 'alternatives' may reside, containing alternate versions of the portraits when multiple are availble.
+In addition, next to the portrait files, a special directory 'alternatives' may reside, containing alternate versions of the portraits when multiple are available.
 Each subdirectory should have a descriptive name pointing out the difference from other portraits, so that once all are viewed together, it allows to identify the particular version.
 The directory names are used verbatim by module code when providing the user with a list of options to choose from.
 The default portraits (residing next to the 'alternatives' directory) should be present among other subdirectories again.
 Each alternative directory should contain the exact same set of files (in terms of their name, not contents naturally).
+The best practice here is having the default portraits be ref files pointing to one of the alternative directories.